thelinmichael/spotify-web-api-node/README.md

 - Reorder tracks in a playlist

 #### Your Music library
-- Add, remove, and get tracks that are in the signed in user's Your Music library
+- Add, remove, and get tracks and albums that are in the signed in user's Your Music library
-- Check if a track is in the signed in user's Your Music library
+- Check if a track or album is in the signed in user's Your Music library

 #### Browse
 - Get New Releases